 CONNECTING COACHES TO THE CLINIC

-Even as integration and collaboration grows within the medical community, the medical community and the coaching community still have very little interaction.
+Even as integration and collaboration grow within the medical community, the medical community and the coaching community still have very little interaction.
 Currently the two communities connect once an athlete is injured.
 What if the communication and education started earlier in the athlete’s career?

 The key to developing resilient athletes is when coaches and clinicians are speaking the same language regarding efficient and optimal movement early in each athletes’ career.
 Having coaches and clinicians supporting each other to learn more will help athlete development.
 Making a shift from a reactive connecting of communities to a proactive role of facilitating learning of integrative movement will have a powerful impact on every athlete’s future level of success.
-That is our CORE A.I.M.
+That is our Core A.I.M™.